Emergency Dentist Ellenbrook

 Coolamon can assist.

-If you have a dental injury or severe dental pain, don’t delay, call Coolamon Dental and book an appointment right away.
+If you have a dental injury or severe dental pain, don’t delay, call Coolamon Dental Centre and book an appointment right away.
 Delaying treatment can complicate issues and cause a lot of unnecessary expense.
 Our experienced dentists will examine your mouth, take x-rays and give you an immediate diagnosis.

 Common dental situation requiring immediate action